jatolentino/Django-CRM/README.md

     AUTH_USER_MODEL = 'leads.User'
     EMAIL_BACKEND = "django.core.mail.backends.console.EmailBackend"
     ```
+    Test: Create a lead in `http:127.0.0.1:8000/leads/create` and check on the VS console the email that has been sent alering that a new lead has been created.
 ### 31 Authentication
-- Create the folder crm/templates/registration and the file login.html & logout.html inside
+- Create the folder `registration` in crm/templates/ and the file login.html & logout.html inside
 - Edit the crm/templates/registration/login.html file
     ```html
     {% extends 'base.html' %}